 The Biomedical Library has public computers available to students on the first floor, as well as laptops for checkout at the circulation desk.
 All computers in the library are internet accessible.
 Wifi is available throughout the library.
 All computers include Microsoft Office as well as printing capabilities, and wireless printing is also available for laptops and mobile devices.
 There are also copiers, a scanner, and a fax machine available for use.

-Located in the USA Medical Center, the Health Information Resource Center includes several public computers with internet access, hospital intranet access, office applications, and printing capabilities.
+Located in the University Hospital, the Health Information Resource Center includes several public computers with internet access, hospital intranet access, office applications, and printing capabilities.
 Wireless printing is also available.
 The HIRC also has Wi-Fi and tables for quiet study and laptop use.

 Those using the library's computers or networks must comply with the University's computing policy detailed in the Student Handbook.